Laser hair removal

 - Do not grow or pick the area being treated between or before the sessions.
 Just shave the area.

 - The treatment area must be free of makeup, lotion, deodorant and sunscreen

 - The area can not be treated if it has been exposed to strong sun within 2 weeks before the treatment.

 - Tan without sun can not be used 2-3 weeks before treatment; the area should be carefully exfoliated to remove any residue.

 Treating the whole body takes a maximum of 30 minutes, including makeup removal at the beginning.

 5. You may need to wait with some of your beauty products

 Scrubs, glycolic acid and retinol creams should be avoided two days before and after treatment.
 I also started adding extra moisturizer to my daily routine when I got a little drier.
 It is recommended that you avoid chemical peels for a two-week period before and after the laser.

 6. Laser hair removal has more than one advantage

-I was amazed at the fact that laser can actually help with irritating ingrown hairs.
-Apart from clearer, softer skin and permanent hair reduction, laser hair removal also has other benefits, such as helping to reduce ingrown hairs and less skin irritation.
-This is because the treatment encourages the hair to grow straight, ”says Lisa Mason, head of medical standards at the clinic.
+I was surprised by the fact that laser hair removal can actually help with annoying ingrown hairs.
+"Aside from clearer, softer skin and permanent hair reduction, laser hair removal also has other benefits, such as helping to reduce ingrown hairs and less irritation to the skin.
+This is because the treatment encourages the hair to grow straight," says Head of Medical Standards at the clinic, Lisa Mason.